-• Using a larger dose than prescribed.
+• Taking a larger dose of a medication than prescribed.

-• Taking someone else’s prescription medications.
+• Taking someone else’s prescription medication.

-• Using medicine to get high.
+• Using a prescription medicine to get high.

 Substance Overview: Prescription Drugs